Non Standard Finite Difference Scheme for Mutualistic Interaction Description

 in which:

-Following the definition given in (\ref{eq:fixed_point_disc}), the steady-states are calculated by solving the below system:
+Following the definition given in \eqref{eq:fixed_point_disc}, the steady--states are calculated by solving the below system:

-To discuss the stability of all ${\tilde\xi_n\in\Gamma_d}$, it is convenient to check if the Jury condition mentioned in eq. (\ref{eq:Jury}) it is respected for each of these.
+To discuss the stability of all ${\tilde\xi_n\in\Gamma_d}$, it is convenient to check if the Jury condition mentioned in eq. \eqref{eq:Jury} it is respected for each of these.
 To do this, it is need to calculate the Jacobian matrix $J_F(x_n,y_n)=(j_{ij})_{2\times 2}$.
 The elements of matrix are the following:

-\section{Numerical simulations}
+\section{Numerical Simulations}

-In this Section are presented some numerical simulations to test the dynamic consistence of the NSFD and the forward Euler schemes found in Subsection \ref{sub:dtd} with the continuos-time one described by the system (\ref{eq:mutualism_timecontinuos}).
+In this Section are presented some numerical simulations to test the dynamic consistence of the NSFD and the Forward--Euler schemes found in Subsection \ref{sub:dtd} with the continuous--time one described by the system \eqref{eq:mutualism_timecontinuos}.